bourriquet/imperial_msci/python/tut1/README.md

-# ch1
+# tut1

-Tutorial exercises from Chapter 1
+Tutorial exercises from Chapter 1 of the course.

 ---